hypermedia-app/creta/docs/advanced/hooks.md

 `knossos:preprocessPayload` and `knossos:preprocessResource` are implemented in knossos as [`resource` middleware](../knossos/configuration#middleware).
 Thus, both will run before the operation handler.

+### preprocessPayload

 Use `knossos:preprocessPayload` to modify the request body.
-This cane be useful to set default values for optional properties or populate computed properties on resource creation.
+This can be useful to set default values for optional properties or populate computed properties on resource creation.

 ```typescript
 import type { ResourceHook } from '@hydrofoil/labyrinth/resource'